DeCenterAI-1/.github/profile/README.md

 - **Unified AI Studio**: Access hundreds of specialized models and tools in one place—no juggling apps or APIs.

-- **Super Agent Routing:**: Every prompt is matched to the most effective model automatically, so results are consistently strong.
+- **Super Agent Routing**: Every prompt is matched to the most effective model automatically, so results are consistently strong.

 - **No Cost Entry and Near-Zero Cost**: Transparent pay-as-you-go pricing at 1 cent per inference—affordable at any scale.